helio-fm/helio-sequencer/Docs/getting-started.md

 If your setup implies always having different instruments or instrument settings for each project, or if you want the project file to contain the instrument details, Helio will make you suffer.

-On the other hand, if you have an instrument library you're comfortable with (e.g. VSL or some selected soundfonts collection), and you want to set it up once and forget about it, you'll probably like this approach.
+On the other hand, if you happen to have an instrument library you're comfortable with (e.g. VSL or some selected soundfonts collection), and you want to set it up once and forget, you'll probably like this approach.

 ### Orchestra pit page

 The orchestra pit page has two sections:

- * all found plugins are displayed on the left side
+ * all found plugins are displayed on the left side,
- * all instruments on stage, created from those plugins, are on the right
+ * all instruments on stage, created from those plugins, are on the right.

 ![orchestra-pit]